tryton/tryton/doc/index.rst

 Supply Period from the configuration (default: 1 day).
 If the stock level of a product without order point on the given warehouse is below zero, a purchase request is also created.
 The same happens if the stock level of a storage location with a provisioning location is below zero.
+Likewise, if the stock level of a storage is above zero and an overflow location is defined on the location then an internal shipment will be created.